-1. LOT FRONT - The front property line of a lot shall be determined as follows:
+1. LOT FRONT LOT LINE- The front property line of a lot shall be is determined as follows:

-- a.
-CORNER LOT The front property line on a corner lot is as determined by the Zoning Administrator based upon a reasonable consideration of the following: location of the front door, location of the driveway and garage, configuration of other buildings in the vicinity, the lot layout (generally, the shorter lot line is the front lot line as lots tend to be deep and narrow rather than wide and shallow), and other pertinent issues. - b.
-INTERIOR LOT The front property line of an interior lot shall be the line bounding the street frontage. - c.
-THROUGH LOT The front property line of a through lot shall be that line which is obviously the front by reason of the prevailing custom of the other buildings in the block. - 2.
-LOT REAR The rear property line of a lot is that lot line opposite to the front property line.
-Where the side property lines of a lot meet in a point, the rear property line shall be assumed to be a line not less than ten (10) feet long lying within the lot and parallel to the front property line.
-In the event that the front property line is a curved line, then the rear property line shall be assumed to be a line not less than ten (10) feet long lying within the lot and parallel to a line tangent to the front property line at its midpoint. - 3.
-LOT SIDE The side property lines of a lot are those lot lines connecting the front and rear property lines of a lot.
+a.
+CORNER LOT - The front property line on a corner lot is as determined by the Zoning Administrator based upon a reasonable consideration of the following: location of the front door, location of the driveway and garage, configuration of other buildings in the vicinity, the lot layout (generally, the shorter lot line is the front lot line as lots tend to be deep and narrow rather than wide and shallow), and other pertinent issues.

+b.
+INTERIOR LOT - The front property line of an interior lot shall be is the line bounding the street frontage.

+c.
+THROUGH LOT - The front property line of a through lot shall be is that line where the house or building faces or is proposed to face that line which is obviously the front by reason of the prevailing custom of the other buildings in the block.

+- 2. LOT REAR LOT LINE The rear property line of a lot is that lot line opposite to the front property line.
+Where the side property lines of a lot meet in a point, the rear property line shall be is assumed to be a line not less than ten (10) feet long lying within the lot and parallel to the front property line.
+In the event that the front property line is a curved line, then the rear property line shall be assumed to be a line not less than ten (10) feet long lying within the lot and parallel to its the rear property line shall be assumed to be a line not less than ten (10) feet long lying within the lot and parallel to a line tangent to the front property line at its midpoint. - 3.
+LOT SIDE LOT LINES The side property lines of a lot are those lot lines connecting the front and rear property lines of a lot.